Tensegritics/ClojureDart/README.md

 [Learn more about it!](doc/flutter-helpers.md)

-# Going furthe with Flutter
+# Going further with Flutter

 In the [samples directory](samples/) you'll find some ports of [Flutter recipes](https://docs.flutter.dev/cookbook**.